-Since 2001, the liquidity and correlation factor returns have been positive on average while the volatility and capacity factors have been on the negative trend.
-The Capacity factor has the most negative realised Sharpe ratio during this period indicating re-allocation of risk due to capacity constraints underperforming the baseline strategy by 0.94% per year on average from 2001-2015.
+Since 2001, the liquidity and correlation factor returns have been positive on average, while the volatility and capacity factors have been on the negative trend.
+The Capacity factor has the most negative realized Sharpe ratio during this period indicating re-allocation of risk due to capacity constraints underperforming the baseline strategy by 0.94% per year on average from 2001-2015.

-The correlation factor became more positive post 2008 though the element of volatility continues to exist suggesting that adjusting risk for correlation would have improved portfolio performance post 2008.
+The correlation factor became more positive post-2008 though the element of volatility continues to exist, suggesting that adjusting risk for correlation would have improved portfolio performance post-2008.
 The liquidity factor was positive prior to 2005 and again post 2011.
-There seems to be certain time periods where the capacity constrained portfolio either underperforms or outperforms the targeted baseline strategy (trading at $5billion).
+There seem to be certain time periods where the capacity-constrained portfolio either underperforms or outperforms the targeted baseline strategy (trading at $5billion).
 This suggests that exposure to capacity constraints can cause performance to deviate from the baseline strategy.

-The Sharpe Ratio is a measure for computing the risk adjusted return and has become an industry standard for such calculations.
-It is computed using the below formulae:
+The Sharpe Ratio is a measure for calculating the risk-adjusted return and has become an industry standard for such calculations.
+It is calculated using the below formulae:

 Sharpe Ratio = (Mean Portfolio Return – Risk Free Rate) / Standard deviation of portfolio return

-A draw down is a period of negative positions i.e. the percentage change in the NAV between a high peak and subsequent trough.
-It takes into account the accumulated losses over a period of time i.e. multi period risk measure.
-A draw down is not necessarily a sign of distress, but tightly connected to the fact that the markets are not always trending, and managed futures programmes in general are expected to generate positive returns during such periods.
+A drawdown is a period of negative positions, i.e., the percentage change in the NAV between a high peak and subsequent trough.
+It takes into account the accumulated losses over a period of time, i.e., multi-period risk measures.
+A drawdown is not necessarily a sign of distress, but tightly connected to the fact that the markets are not always trending, and managed futures programs, in general, are expected to generate positive returns during such periods.

-A maximum drawdown is the worst case scenario a CTA manager has experienced since a specified period of time most commonly, since inception.
-For correct evaluation, corrections should be made to the account for track length, frequency of measurement and volatility of the asset.
+A maximum drawdown is a worst-case scenario a CTA manager has experienced for a specified period of time most commonly, since inception.
+For correct evaluation, corrections should be made to account for track length, frequency of measurement, and volatility of the asset.

 Calmar Ratio = (Annualised Return t) / (Maximum drawdown t)

-Being in possession with more information never hurts and it can help avoid investing in CTA programmes which do not fit investment objectives or risk tolerance ability, an important consideration before investing with any money manager.
-Given the proper due diligence about investment risk, however managed futures can provide a viable alternative investment vehicle for small investors looking to diversify their portfolios thereby spreading their risks.
+Being in possession of more information never hurts, and it can help avoid investing in CTA programs that do not fit investment objectives or risk tolerance ability, an important consideration before investing with any money manager.
+Given the proper due diligence about investment risk, however, managed futures can provide a viable alternative investment vehicle for small investors looking to diversify their portfolios, thereby spreading their risks.